kojq/gal/README.md

 ## About

-Install Arch Linux with select packages and the GNOME desktop environment.
+Install Arch Linux with an ideal desktop experience.

 ## Usage